benders5e/benders5e/earthbender.md

 The attack bonus is hereafter referred to as your earthbending modifier.

-### Earthwall
-Starting at 2nd level, you can use your reaction to create a 10-foot-long wall in front of you once per short rest to defend against an incoming attack.
-The wall provides cover (half to three-quarters, depending on where you stand) and stays in place unless it is earthbent away or destroyed by other means.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>
 \page